serverless/dashboard/docs/faq/auth.md

 **If I setup an organization in Serverless before, will it work with console?**

-Yes, you will automatically start using an existing organization if you have already set one up in Servrless Dashboard or Serverless Cloud.
+Yes, you will automatically start using an existing organization if you have already set one up in Servrless Dashboard.

 **I joined an organization in Serverless, will it be there in Serverless Console** Yes, any organizations you are a member of in Serverless Dashboard will be automatically added to your Serverless Console.